spack/spack/lib/spack/docs/packaging_guide.rst

       software according to a spec.

 Specs allow a user to describe a *particular* build in a way that a package author can understand.
-Packages allow a the packager to encapsulate the build logic for different versions, compilers, options, platforms, and dependency combinations in one place.
+Packages allow the packager to encapsulate the build logic for different versions, compilers, options, platforms, and dependency combinations in one place.
 Essentially, a package translates a spec into build logic.